ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

-# Lines Execution
+# Lines execution

-The line execution starts when we press the <b>Execute</b> button in the lines list or when we Scan a code and a matching line is found.
+The order line execution starts when you press the **Execute** button in the lines list or when you **scan** a code and a matching line is found.

-The execution guides the worker trough the applicable screens.
-The applicable screens are ....
+To learn more about the product scanning process, please read **[here](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/scanning.html)**.

+Once the execution begins, it guides you through several screens.

 ## Location